I’ve been writing since I was 8 years old, so in that VERY long time, here’s some of the things I’ve learnt.

 Because believe me there are enough people around you who won’t.
 They will steal your writing time with unnecessary interruptions, consider it a “phase” and laugh if you tell them you plan on being a full time writer one day.

-And just to be clear, if you do manage to be a full time writer – that can still happen.
-There are plenty of authors who write full time and are still considered as “just playing” at the writing game, by family and friends.
+And just to be clear, if you do manage to be a full time writer – their attitude may still not change.
+There are plenty of authors who write full time and are still considered “just playing” at the writing game, by their family and friends.

 So you need to take it seriously.
 You need to decide if you want to just write as a hobby or as a passionate career.
 If the latter, then start defending those writing days.

 Following on from point 2, if you are looking at making writing your career then you need to start accepting that, with all the art there needs to be some splashes of business.